zack/citibike/README.md

-# Citi Bike Dock Data
+# Citi Bike Station Data

-A website to allow users to look up usage for their favorite Citi Bike docks.
+A website to allow users to look up usage for their favorite Citi Bike stations.
 Also has views by borough, community district, and council district.

 # Frequently Asked Questions